wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Detect an SSH brute-force attack
 ================================

-Here you will wage a small SSH brute force attack against your Linux Agent instance.
+Here you will wage a small SSH brute force attack against your Linux agent instance.

 You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures from the same source IP address are detected in the same time window.